-After the fast-rotating blades cut the plant, the intake fingers push the plant into the gatherer drums that rotate in the same direction at low speeds.
+After the fast-rotating blades cut the crop, the intake fingers push the plants into the gatherer drums that rotate in the same direction at low speeds.
 Every plant is pushed into the teeth of the gatherer drum.
-The special-designed shape of the teeth ensures that both small and big plants are conveyed in a secure way.
+The specially designed shape of the teeth ensures that both small and large plants are conveyed in a secure way.

-Even feeding of the harvested crop bundled lengthwise to the chopper unit of the self-propelled forage harvester (SPFH) is crucial for an even cut.
+The header bundles the harvested crop perfectly and feeds it to the chopping unit of the self-propelled forage harvester (SPFH) lengthwise for an even cut.
 Only even, lengthwise feeding allows for the full use of the power installed on the SPFH.

 Rotary Harvesting Unit

 |Header drive shaft (shift rod pulled out for slow speed)

 |Cutting blades for gathering drum

 |Cross feed drums